Analysis | The GOP’s contortions on Trump and the ‘stolen’ election grow bigger

 But in the same interview, Bush assured that if Trump ran in 2024, he would support him — and not just if Trump became the GOP nominee, but also in the primary.

 The GOP’s evolving responses to Trump’s continued claims that the 2020 election was illegitimate can be a little dizzying, but just think about what these two positions entail.
-Bush is saying that Trump’s claims of a stolen election are not just unproven but also baseless.
-And yet, despite Trump continuing to make them — a campaign that can’t help but undermine democracy in the process — Bush still assures that this man is worthy of his support.
+Bush is saying Trump’s claims of a stolen election are not just unproven but also baseless.
+Yet, despite Trump continuing to make them — a campaign that can’t help but undermine democracy in the process — Bush still assures that this man is worthy of his support.

 Bush has long provided one of the most interesting case studies on the GOP’s Trump question.
-That’s given the tension between his family’s opposition to Trump — and Trump’s attacks on his father and even his mother — and Bush’s clear ambition to rise through the ranks in a party still dominated by Trump.
+That’s given the tension between his family’s opposition to Trump — and Trump’s attacks on his father, Jeb Bush, and even his mother — and Bush’s clear ambition to rise through the ranks in a party still dominated by Trump.
 But he’s not the only Republican increasingly striking this uneasy balance.

-And while much of the coverage of that balance has focused on how pained Republicans are to dissociate themselves with Trump’s claims, the tortuousness also works in the opposite direction.
+While much of the coverage of that balance has focused on how pained Republicans are to dissociate themselves with Trump’s claims, the tortuousness also works in the opposite direction.
 The biggest story might be how little they are doing to distance themselves, but its not-insignificant cousin is how much even the careful distancing some of them are doing makes continuing to support Trump look rather irreconcilable.
 How do you effectively say this guy is spouting nonsense about an American election being illegitimate and then also say this is the man the country (and your party) should follow?

 That duality was on display last week with House Minority Leader Kevin McCarthy (R-Calif.).
 McCarthy has justified Rep. Liz Cheney’s excommunication from GOP leadership for criticizing Trump by arguing that the Wyoming Republican was too focused on the past.
 “I don’t think anybody is questioning the legitimacy of the presidential election,” McCarthy said.
 “I think that is all over with.”